Our Team

 Veronica Salazar

-Born in Mexico City I immigrated to the United States in 2002.
-On 2003 I joined a group called “La Comunidad Habla”, group of women leaders in which I learned to connect and work with the community, I also gained experience as a recruiter, computer instructor, training the Hispanic community in the search for resources and everything always focused on technology.
-From 2010 to the present I have worked at Encuentro NM as a Computer Instructor teaching classes focusing on digital skills.
-I am also Education programs Assistant and my work is focused on the processes of the classes and being in direct contact with all students.
-I believe in collective transformation breaking down the barriers of technology and my goal is to build and learn more on a personal and professional level to continue helping my community.
+Digital Equity ManagerVeronica was born and raised in Mexico City amd migrated to the United States in 2002.
+On 2003 She joined a group called “La Comunidad Habla”, group of women leaders in which she learned to connect and work with the community, She also gained experience as a recruiter, computer instructor, training the Hispanic community in the search for resources and everything always focused on technology.
+From 2010 to the present She have worked at Encuentro NM as a Computer Instructor teaching classes focusing on digital skills.
+Vero, as known by all of the coomunity, believe in collective transformation breaking down the barriers of technology and her goal is to build and learn more on a personal and professional level to continue helping her community.

 Childcare